DDraiman1990/UIDeskViewController/README.md

 <img src="https://user-images.githubusercontent.com/6796434/73785593-32523380-475d-11ea-9811-ffd67297d436.png" height="70%" width="400">
 <br/>

-UIDeskViewController is a simple Generic UITableViewController for iOS.
+A simple Generic UITableViewController for iOS.
+UIDeskViewController supports an Array based table and an NSFetchResultsController table out of the box without the need to add a single line of code.

 <br/>
 </p>